napari/docs/docs/developers/contributing/typing.md

 ## Choosing types

-- **Annotate parameters and return values, not local vairables.** They are the contract other modules rely on, and locals are inferred well enough without help.
+- **Annotate parameters and return values, not local variables.** They are the contract other modules rely on, and locals are inferred well enough without help.
 - **Parameters should accept the widest type that works; returns give back the concrete type you built.** When psosible, take `Iterable`, `Sequence` or `Mapping` rather than `list`,